7: Algae - an Introduction

 Figure \(\PageIndex{5}\): Microalgae bloom in Lake Erie, October 2011. https://commons.wikimedia.org/wiki/F..._Lake_Erie.jpg

-Red tides are another type of toxic algae blooms that occur in coastal water.
+Red tides are another type of toxic algal bloom that occurs in coastal waters.
 Along the US coast, they are caused by dinoflagellates and diatoms, phytoplankton, both types of microalgae.
 Around the Gulf of Mexico, the leading cause of red tides is the microalgae Karenia brevis.
 They release large amounts of brevotoxin, a polycyclic ether that binds to and activates voltage-gated Na+ channels in nerve and muscle.
 Hence, it is a potentially deadly neurotoxin.
-The frequency of red tides is increasing around the world.
+The frequency of red tides is increasing worldwide.
 Figure \(\PageIndex{6}\) shows two images of red tides.

 ![]() |